anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 For easy understanding, consider grouping prerequisites into categories such as background knowledge and software prerequisites.

-Optionally, provide cues that signal to a user that they’re probably wrong place and offer more suitable options.
+Optionally, provide cues that signal to a user that they’re probably in the wrong place and offer more suitable options.
 For example, If you are a Linux user, refer to {link to relevant Linux how-to guide}.

 Here is an example: